 The Group uses VaR methodologies to monitor the price risks arising from different trading books across portfolios.
-This is measured based on a 99% confidence level and a 1-day holding period.
+This is measured based on a 1-day holding period using confidence intervals of 99% and 95% for regulatory and internal VaR respectively.
+The internal VaR confidence level was changed from 99% to 95% in 2020, to align measurements across the MUFG Group.

 Actual profit and loss outcomes are also monitored to test the validity of the assumptions made in the calculation of VaR.
-The VaR outputs are based on a full revaluation historical simulation model and a 2-year data window.
+The VaR outputs are based on a full revaluation historical simulation model and a 2-year and 1-year data window for regulatory and internal VaR respectively.